DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 1. Piano Trio #I: Arcadia Blues

 : 6 minutes and 30 seconds; for (upper voice:) flute, oboe, clarinet, violin... (lower voice:) English horn, clarinet, violin, viola.... and piano.
-See I/IIb/1 above; & III/I/1.
+Please see I/IIb/1 above; & III/I/1.
+Orchestral version is withheld.
 Unperformed.

 Book IV: Quartets:

-2. String Quartet # II: "Antithesis" 13 and a half minutes; 1 movement.
+2. String Quartet # II: Antithesis 13 and a half minutes; 1 movement.
 Unperformed.

 4. Flute Quartet: Existence: for flute, 2 violins & viola.